DrYak/louvain-community/readme.txt

 ./community graph.bin -l -1 -q 0.0001 > graph.tree

 The program can deal with weighted networks using -w option:
-./community graph.bin -l -1 -w > graph.tree
+./community graph.bin -l -1 -w graph.weights > graph.tree
 In this specific case, the convertion step must also use the -w option.

+The program can also start with any given partition using -p option ./community graph.bin -p graph.part -v

 3. Displays information on the tree structure (number of hierarchical